brug-be/railsgirls_guide/part_2_dynamic.md

 Let's bring the two parts of this guide together.
 We want to integrate the about page we created in the first part into our Rails app.
 For that we will use our Rails' generator again and let it create all the setup we need for that page.
 To do that open the terminal again and type the following line:

 {% highlight bash %}
-rails generate controller pages about
+rails generator controller pages about
 {% endhighlight %}

-If you open [http://localhost:3000/pages/about](http://localhost:3000/pages/about) you will notice that Rails created an about page for us.
+If you open [http://localhost:3000/pages/about](http://localhost:3000/pages/about) you will see the page that Rails has created for us.
 It understands the URL and shows us some placeholder content.
 Let's now put our about page from earlier in that place.
 Open the file mentioned on the web page in your editor.
-Let's now paste the complete content from our about.html page into this file.
+Now paste the complete content from our about.html page into this file.

 visit [http://localhost:3000/pages/about](http://localhost:3000/pages/about)